culurciello/my-ecommerce-store/README.md

 You can create user profiles, change profiles, add and remove items to store, add and remove items to user cart.

+This version uses SQLAlchemy to interface to the e-commerce store database.

 ## Store items: